cbr1N/codwer/PrivEsc2.md

 ![image](https://github.com/cbr1N/codwer/assets/95069685/e5edacbe-cba4-4269-8594-1c49e55d6a07)

 Firstly we access a container running on a Linux machine using the given IP address and port.
 We also have the username and password that are configured for SSH access.
+This will be the first step for the other challenges too.

 ![image](https://github.com/cbr1N/codwer/assets/95069685/f0b16503-11a1-4912-a7cc-4d175fd94473)